alephium/www/src/content/news/contest-for-all-video-creators-e777f2619596/index.md

 #### _What?_

 We need an accessible video introduction to Alephium.
-It should at least cover all the basics included in the <a href="/news/post/welcome-to-alephium-alph-48dfb72aa458" >“Welcome to Alephium” Medium article</a>.
+It should at least cover all the basics included in the [“Welcome to Alephium” Medium article](/news/post/welcome-to-alephium-alph-48dfb72aa458).

 #### _For who?_